Welcome to St. Mary's N.S.

 Our school stands proudly as the oldest Catholic school in Sandyford Parish and this Christian generosity of spirit serves us well as society in Ireland changes.
 The area the school serves has seen great changes in the profile of the population and this is reflected in our pupils.
 We have enrolled pupils from many countries and cultures around the world.
 This international intake has truly brought a great vibrancy to the life of the school community.
 In November 2014, the school was awarded the Yellow Flag for Incusion and Diversity, of which we are extremely proud.

 Flags have played a large part in the life of the school over the last eight years.
-Due to the great work of successive Green Committees, we have been awarded four Green Flags for waste management, energy conservation, water conservation and transport initiatives.
-The current committee has just been awarded the fifth Green Flag for work on biodiversity, which will be presented to us in May.
-We are also striving this year to achieve our first Active Flag and the committee has introduced many fitness initiatives such as the Daily Mile where each class has fifteen minutes scheduled exercise in the yard, apart from the normal breaks.
+Due to the great work of successive Green Committees, we have been awarded five Green Flags for waste management, energy conservation, water conservation, transport initiatives and biodiversity.
+The current committee has just been awarded the fifth Green Flag for work on biodiversity, which was presented to us in May.
+We also achieved our first Active Flag in June 2018.
+The Active Flag committee has introduced many fitness initiatives such as the Daily Mile where each class has fifteen minutes scheduled exercise in the yard, apart from the normal breaks.
+We had a double flag raising ceremony for the Active Flag and Green Flag at the end of June.

 While academic studies are central to our children's education, the school also promotes a rounded approach.
 Our school choir takes part every second year in the National Children's Choir.
 Needless to say, the choir also sings at the Sacraments of Confirmation and First Holy Communion.
 We also nurture a long tradition in sporting activities, especially athletics in which we have enjoyed great success in the annual Santry Sports.
 Our girls' football team made history in October 2016 by playing in their first Cumann na mBunscol final in Croke Park.
 This year we are fielding two boys' and one girls' teams.
-This year, we have also entered a boys' soccer team in the Dublin Interschools' League.
+Last year, the boys' soccer team reached the semi-final of the Dublin Interschools' League in their first year to enter the competition.

 Over the years, our children have benefited hugely from the active participation of many dedicated parents who willingly contribute their time and resources to raise funds for the school.
 Interactive whiteboards and wifi have been installed in all the classrooms and many other improvements have been made to the school due to the efforts of the Parents' Association.
 Particular thanks to the PA for funding our three football kits.